Frequently Asked Questions (FAQ)

 I am Alaska Native.
 Am I eligible to receive TCF scholarships and grants?

-- Alaska Native students who are eligible for The CIRI Foundation Scholarship and Grant programs are either original enrollees of Cook Inlet Region, Inc. (CIRI) or direct lineal descendants of an original enrollee of CIRI.
+• Alaska Native students eligible for The CIRI Foundation scholarship and grant programs are either original enrollees of Cook Inlet Region, Inc. (CIRI) or direct lineal descendants of an original enrollee of CIRI.

 See the ANCSA Education Consortium list of members by clicking here.